strangerstudios/pmpro-subscription-delays/readme.txt

 1. That's it.
 No settings.

 == Changelog ==
+= 0.5.7 - 2024-08-13 =
+* BUG FIX: Fixed an issue where subscription delays set on discount codes were not being applied. #45 (@dparker1005)

 = 0.5.6 - 2023-12-11 =
 * DEPRECATED: No longer tracking the `pmprosd_trialing_until` date in user meta when using PMPro v3.0+.
 Tracking next payment dates is now handled by the PMPro Subscriptions table in core PMPro, which also adds MMPU-compatibility. #42 (@dparker1005)